twop/shelv/src/default-notes/default-note-3.md

 - `Re-write without markdown`
 - `Give a summary`

-Tip: AI blocks in a note essentially form a conversations, and content between each block is additional context (just like a traditional chat!)
+Tip: AI blocks in a note essentially form a conversation, and content between each block is additional context (just like a traditional chat!)

 ```ai
 Give me a concise summary of the above.